jaalto/project--shell-script-performance-and-portability/README.md

     # t2  real 0.002  case..esac
 ```

-- In Bash, There is no practical
+- In Bash, there is no practical
   performance difference between a
   regular while loop and a
   [process substitution] loop.
 However,